On this page:

 Once you pass the written test you will move on to Stage 3.

-If you don't pass the test, we will give you recommendations on appropriate skills development and a path to continue your application after demonstrating these skills.
+If you do not pass the test, we will give you recommendations on appropriate skills development and a path to continue your application after demonstrating these skills.

 Stage 3: practice assessments

-We encourage you to practice using the Scorecard tool, explaining the certificate and your conversations with the householder until you are confident and fully capable of undertaking assessments.
+We encourage you to practise using the Scorecard tool, explaining the certificate and your conversations with the householder until you are confident and fully capable of undertaking assessments.

 Stage 4: the Scorecard exam